Eyebrow tinting has taken the world by storm, and how!

 (In case you’re not a fan of leaving the outcome to fate)

-- Set the stopwatch to three minutes after application of the paste.
+- Set the stopwatch to three minutes after the application of the paste.
 Once the three minutes are up, use a DRY cotton swab or paper towel to remove the color.
 If you’re happy with the tint that has developed, stop right there.
 If you’d like a darker tint, reapply the paste as described above.
 Keep re-applying the tint and taking it off every three minutes till you achieve the color you desire.
 Make sure you use dry cotton swabs only.

 - Once you’re satisfied with the tint, use a wet cotton pad to gently wipe the color away.
-If you find it difficult to get all of the color out, use a mild solution of shampoo in water to clean your brows.
+If you find it difficult to get all of the colors out, use a mild solution of shampoo in water to clean your brows.

 - Repeat the process on the second brow.
 Make sure that you apply the paste exactly the same number of times (and in three minute periods) as you did on the first brow for an even tint on both brows.